 Tusayan was a significant tourist town for the Grand Canyon, so I knew the overpriced Holiday Inn Express would not let me check-in, and I headed to Bonita Plaza for breakfast.
 Breakfast was surprisingly good, and I cleaned my plate in record time before heading to the information center to retrieve my package.

 Although tracking said my package should have been there the day before I got there, it was not, and later in the day, FedEx updated their tracking to show it would be there on Monday.
 I could not wait long, so I went shopping at the General Store for snacks.
 Most of my choices were junky food like hostess cakes, jerky, etc., but I did find some dried fruit and nuts.
-I would snack my way through the rest of the trail and probably lose a few more pounds.
+I would snack through the rest of the trail and probably lose a few more pounds.

 Surprisingly, the Holiday Inn Express let me check in around 11 AM, and I was able to shower and finish my chores before heading over to Big E’s for dinner.
 This was early in the season for Grand Canyon visitors, so I had the place to myself at 3 PM when they opened, and the food was surprisingly decent for a tourist location focused on volume and turning tables.

 There was not much to see and do in Tusayan, but I did buy a ticket to watch the Grand Canyon film on the IMAX screen.
 It was a short film but offered an interesting history of the canyon.
 Unfortunately, I’m not a big IMAX fan and left the theater a little queasy, so I settled in the closed restaurant and spent a couple of hours answering texts and emails before returning to my room.